dcasota/vesxi-on-azure-scripts/README.md

 ## ```prepare-disk-ventoy.sh```
    This step is a preparation before running ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1```.
-In short, we need to make the customized ESXi ISO image available.
+In short, we need to make the customized ESXi ISO image available on an online drive share.

-   As online share from where the customized ESXi ISO image will be downloaded, the meccano uses a Google drive.
+   As online drive share from where the customized ESXi ISO image will be downloaded, the meccano in ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1``` uses a Google drive.
 So far, this is the only solution the script supports.

    Upload the customized ESXi ISO image eg. "ESXi70-customized.iso" to your Google drive.
    Inside the script ```prepare-disk-ventoy.sh```, modify the params ISOFILENAME and GOOGLEDRIVEFILEID.